hellofresh/kangal/docs/locust/README.md

   -F type=Locust
 ```

-In this last example, the test will run infinitely and no `targetURL` was specified.
+In this last example, the test will run infinitely and no `targetURL` is specified in the request, since it's set in the test code.

 ## Configuring Locust resource requirements
 By default, Kangal does not specify resource requirements for loadtests run with Locust as a backend.